Skellam Random Fields and Their Fractional Variants: Preliminaries

-In this paper, we consider a Skellam process defined via Poisson point process on finite dimensional Euclidean space.
-Let $\mathcal{B}$ be the Borel sigma algebra on $\mathbb{R}^M$, $M\ge1$, and let $|B|$ denote the Lebesgue measure of set $B\in\mathcal{B}$.
-The Poisson point process or Poisson random field on $\mathbb{R}^M$ is an non-negative integer valued random measure $\{N(B),\ B\in\mathcal{B}\}$, where $N(B)$ denotes the random number of points inside a Borel set $B$.
+Let $\mathcal{B}$ be the Borel sigma algebra on $\mathbb{R}^M_+$, $M\ge1$, and let $|B|$ denote the Lebesgue measure of set $B\in\mathcal{B}$.
+The Poisson point process or Poisson random field on $\mathbb{R}^M$ is a non-negative integer-valued random measure $\{N(B),\ B\in\mathcal{B}\}$, where $N(B)$ denotes the random number of points inside a Borel set $B$.
 It is also called the spatial Poisson point process, and has the following characterization (see \cite{Stoyan1995}):

-(i) There exist a $\lambda>0$ such that, for $B\subset{\mathbb{R}^M}$ with $|B|<\infty$, the random points count $N(B)$ in set $B$ has Poisson distribution with mean $\lambda|B|$, that is,
+(i) There exist a $\lambda>0$ such that, for $B\subset{\mathbb{R}^M}_+$ with $|B|<\infty$, the random points count $N(B)$ in set $B$ has Poisson distribution with mean $\lambda|B|$, that is,

 (ii) for any finite collection $\{B_1,B_2,\dots,B_m\}$ of disjoint sets, the random variables $N(B_1)$, $N(B_2)$, $\dots,N(B_m)$ are independent of each other.

 For $B\in\mathcal{B}$ such that $o(|B|)/|B|\to0$ as $|B|\to0$, we have